-ACS Key Areas of Knowledge in RPL has been generated by the ACS Core Body of Knowledge, i.e., CBOK as a guide for applicants who have not obtained a formal ICT qualification equivalent to an Australian Degree or Diploma but spent abundant time in ICT field as a professional-level ICT employee and wanted to apply for an ICT Skills Assessment through the RPL assessment process.
+ACS Key Areas of Knowledge in RPL has been generated by the ACS Core Body of Knowledge, i.e., CBOK as a guide for applicants who have not obtained a formal ICT qualification equivalent to an Australian Degree or Diploma but spent abundant time in the ICT field as a professional-level ICT employee and wanted to apply for an ICT Skills Assessment through the RPL assessment process.

-The purpose of RPL is to provide applicants with the opportunity to show that they have gained a level of knowledge equivalent to that of a formal tertiary ICT qualification by mentioning as many of the areas related to in the Key Areas of Knowledge they have covered by their acquired knowledge.
+The purpose of RPL is to provide applicants with the opportunity to show that they have gained a level of knowledge equivalent to that of a formal tertiary ICT qualification by mentioning as many of the areas related to the Key Areas of Knowledge they have covered by their acquired knowledge.

 Applicants are required to provide two project reports as evidence of their level of knowledge.
 ACS RPL Report Form comprises of two sections: